 Affirmative Action and Non-Discrimination Policy Statement

 Affirmative action in employment is required for women; racial and ethnic minorities; disabled veterans, recently separated veterans, active duty wartime or campaign badge veterans, and Armed Forces service medal veterans; and individuals with disabilities in order to address under-representation in the workforce.
-Inquiries concerning applicable laws, regulations, and policies should be addressed to the Equal Opportunity and Diversity Office (EO&D), 243 Lederle Lowrise Building, main number and TTY (413) 545-3464, email: email@example.com, web: www.umass.edu/eod/.
+Inquiries concerning applicable laws, regulations, and policies should be addressed to the Equal Opportunity and Diversity Office (EO&D), 225 Bartlett Hall, main number and TTY (413) 545-3464, email: email@example.com, web: www.umass.edu/eod/.

-The Executive Director for Equal Opportunity and Diversity, Débora D. Ferreira, is the Title IX Coordinator for the campus.
+The Executive Director for EO&D, Débora D. Ferreira, is the Title IX Coordinator for the campus.
 Matters dealing with Title IX can be reported to EO&D at the above address.
-In addition, the following individuals may be contacted for Title IX related matters: Enku Gelaye, Vice Chancellor for Student Affairs and Campus Life/Dean of Students, Dean of Students Office, 227 Whitmore, (413) 545-2684, email: firstname.lastname@example.org, web: www.umass.edu/dean_students; Becky Lockwood, Associate Director, Rape Crisis/Violence Prevention, 180 Infirmary Way, New Africa House, main number: (413) 545-0883, 24 Hour Rape Crisis Hotline: (413) 545-0800, TTY: 413-577-0940, email: email@example.com, web: www.umass.edu/ewc/; Brian Henault, Lieutenant, UMass Amherst Police Department, 585 East Pleasant Street, Amherst, MA 01003, non-emergency phone: (413) 545-2121 (Emergency: 911), email: firstname.lastname@example.org, web: www.umass.edu/umpd/.
-Inquiries regarding contact information for the Title IX Coordination Team members may be directed to the Equal Opportunity & Diversity Office.
+Inquiries regarding contact information for the Title IX Coordination Team members may also be directed to EO&D. In addition, the following individuals may be contacted for Title IX related matters: Patricia Cardoso-Erase, Associate Dean for Conduct and Compliance, Dean of Students Office, 227 Whitmore, (413) 545-2684, email: firstname.lastname@example.org, web: www.umass.edu/dean_students; Becky Lockwood, Associate Director, Rape Crisis/Violence Prevention, Center for Women and Community, 180 Infirmary Way, New Africa House, main number: (413) 545-0883, 24 Hour Rape Crisis Hotline: (413) 545-0800, TTY: 413-577-0940, email email@example.com, web: www.umass.edu/cwc/; and Brian Henault, Lieutenant, UMass Amherst Police Department, 585 East Pleasant Street, Amherst, MA 01003, non-emergency phone: (413) 545-2121 (Emergency: 911), email: firstname.lastname@example.org, web: www.umass.edu/umpd/.

-The Executive Director for Equal Opportunity and Diversity, Débora D. Ferreira, or designee, is the Title VI, Title IX, Section 504, and Americans with Disabilities Act Coordinator for the campus.
+The Executive Director for EO&D, Débora D. Ferreira, or designee, is the Title VI, Title IX, Section 504, and Americans with Disabilities Act Coordinator for the campus.
 This person will provide information about the University's obligations with respect to the provisions of nondiscrimination statutes including information about the requirement to provide program accessibility for persons with disabilities.

 The University is committed to compliance with Title VI and Title VII of the Civil Rights Act of 1964, Title VI of the Civil Rights Act of 1968, Title I and Title II of the Civil Rights Act of 1991, the Equal Pay Act of 1963, Executive Order 11246 (1965), Title IX of the Education Amendments of 1972 and its regulations found at 34 C.F.R. part 106, Sections 503 and 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, the Vietnam-era Veterans Readjustment Act of 1974, the Age Discrimination Act of 1975, the Age Discrimination in Employment Act of 1967, the Family and Medical Leave Act of 1993, and with Massachusetts General Laws, Chapters 151B, 151C, and Chapter 149, all as amended.
 Inquiries regarding federal laws may be directed to: